 Medication can be an effective way to treat depression.
-But it's important to be aware of potential side effects.
+But it's important to know the potential side effects of combining antidepressants and caffeine.
 Take Wellbutrin, for instance — this antidepressant may not mix well with common substances like alcohol.
 But how about Wellbutrin and coffee?

 Video of the Day